WebAssembly/spec/proposals/function-references/Overview.md

 ```
 where `(t.default)` is `(t.const 0)` for numeric types `t`, and `(ref.null)` for reference types.

-TODO: This assumes that let-bound locals are mutable.
-Should they be?
+The rule also implies that let-bound locals are mutable.

 ### Tables